metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Mon Dec 12 09:28:02 GMT 2016
 - worried about turning to my own counts -- this is not meant to be a methods paper, yet it risks doing that if it goes with the counting too much.
 - DONE  I haven't brought in configurative numbers yet, and that needs to be done.
 And it feels more substantial than just a methods piece ...
-- wrote a section on enumerative configurations -- does that need to be put at the centre of things?
+- wrote a section on configurative enumerations -- does that need to be put at the centre of things?
 Not convinced by it -- see line 144 -- because it seems like the capital number, which is a single number, is now treated like an ensemble.
 Included the hardware store riddle, which helped.
 - brought in the first figure and talked about it in more detail.
 Hopefully the triviality of the name counting won't be lost too much; but I can strengthen it a bit.
 Feel better after starting to re-write it a bit.
-- TODO: begin conclusion by talking about the conversion from capital numbers to enumerative configurations.
+- TODO: begin conclusion by talking about the conversion from capital numbers to configurative enumerations.

+## Tue Dec 13 09:06:50 GMT 2016

+- nervous about resuming with this, because this is where I actually have to say something useful. ...
+- wrote about the forks a bit and then ran rmarkdown html a couple of times to see how whether it works.
+Then got distracted by stuff about journals ...
+- also did the bootstrap and android fork figures, and tried to frame theme as commutative processes in the technical ensemble.
+Not sure good that is, but have now set up the next section on 'the generalization of configuration' I want to say -- what if most of what is going on here is configuration ... that configuration is becoming a primary technical process, because it is the main form of concretisation that technical ensembles require today...
+- suggests what I'm doing more generally in this paper is taking maximum, critical, extreme, outlier, typical and counter-intuitive cases as the basis for recounting.
+- DONE: bring in eclipse and dot repos as final examples -- they are the final section of the capital numbers; having done that, now re-writing to say less and more.
+- TODO: finish the discussion of dotfiles with the point that the implicit configuration work is much wider than this; and that it is this work that allows the ensemble to take on consistency, etc.